Is Liver Good For You? Beef Liver Nutrition (+8 Nutrients You Need)

 While beef liver only contains around 5% of the RDI of vitamin D, every little bit counts when you’re deficient.
 Make sure to get some sunlight every day and consider supplementing with vitamin D to avoid this common deficiency.

-Vitamins A and D also help to heal leaky gut.
+Vitamins A and D can also help to heal leaky gut.

 Plays an important role in several processes including brain development, liver function, DNA synthesis, a healthy nervous system, fat transportation and metabolism, cell structure, and cell messaging[*][*][*].